GeoCat/qgis-bridge-plugin/docs/source/14_bridge_behaviour.md

 server.
-The reason is that users can decide to apply a filter on a dataset, so each layer is published as a new dataset to the map server (this not the case when publishing by reference to an Oracle or ArcSDE datastore in GeoServer).
+The reason is that users can decide to apply a filter on a dataset, so each layer is published as a new dataset to the map server (this not the case when publishing by reference to an Oracle or ArcSDE datastore).
 This can potentially duplicate the data on your server, if you are creating multiple layers based upon the same data set.